mattlevan/cloudsim/README.md

+# Implementation of Particle Swarm Optimization for CloudSim #

+Our research consists of implementing the popular population-based metaheuristic algorithm: particle swarm optimization (PSO).

 # CloudSim: A Framework For Modeling And Simulation Of Cloud Computing Infrastructures And Services #

 Cloud computing is the leading approach for delivering reliable, secure, fault-tolerant, sustainable, and scalable computational services.
 Hence timely, repeatable, and controllable methodologies for performance evaluation of new cloud applications and policies before their actual development are reqruied.
 Because utilization of real testbeds limits the experiments to the scale of the testbed and makes the reproduction of results an extremely difficult undertaking, simulation may be used.